Cells at Work!: Spin-offs

-Kodansha USA has licensed Cells at Work!
-Code Black, Cells at Work!: Bacteria!, Cells at Work!: Platelets!, Cells at Work!: Baby!, Cells at Work!
+Kodansha USA has licensed Cells at Work!: Bacteria!, Cells NOT at Work!, Cells at Work!
+Code Black, Cells at Work and Friends!, Cells at Work!: Platelets!, Cells at Work!: Baby!, Cells at Work!: Lady!, Cells at Work!
 Neo Bacteria, Cells at Work!
 White Brigade, and Cells at Work!
 Cat.

 Anime

 An anime television series adaptation was announced in January 2018.
 It is directed by Kenichi Suzuki and animated by David Production, with scripts written by Suzuki and Yūko Kakihara, and character designs by Takahiko Yoshida.
 The series' music is composed by Kenichiro Suehiro and Mayuko.
 The anime series premiered on July 8, 2018, on Tokyo MX and other channels.
 The series ran for 13 episodes.
 Aniplex of America licensed the series in North America and simulcast it on Crunchyroll.
 Madman Entertainment simulcasted Australia and New Zealand on AnimeLab, while Muse Communication licensed the series in Southeast Asia and South Asia, and simulcasted it on Animax Asia.
 MVM Entertainment acquired the series for distribution in the United Kingdom and Ireland.
 The opening theme is "Mission!
 Health Comes First" (ミッション！ 健・康・第・イチ, Mission!
 Ken - Kō - Dai - Ichi) by Red Blood Cell (Kana Hanazawa / Cherami Leigh), White Blood Cell (Tomoaki Maeno / Billy Kametz), Killer T Cell (Daisuke Ono / Robbie Daymond), and Macrophage (Kikuko Inoue / Laura Post), while the ending theme is "CheerS" by ClariS.
 A special episode premiered on December 27, 2018.
 Aniplex of America released the English dub on August 27, 2019.

 On March 23, 2019, the series' official Twitter account announced that it would receive a second season.
 The second season aired from January 9 to February 27, 2021.
 The main staff at David Production is returning for producing the second season, with the exception of director Kenichi Suzuki being replaced by director Hirofumi Ogura.
 The opening theme is "Go!
 Go!
 Saibō Festa!" by the main cast members, while the ending theme is "Fight!!" by ClariS.

 A theatrical anime titled "Hataraku Saibō!!"
 Saikyō no Teki, Futatabi.
 Karada no Naka wa "Chō" Ōsawagi! was announced on July 4, 2020, as an advanced screening of episodes 4–8 later aired in the second season.
 Also shown with a short animation "Kesshouban: Eigakan e Iku".
 The main staff at David Production returned for producing the film, with the exception of director Kenichi Suzuki being replaced by director Hirofumi Ogura.
 It premiered on September 5, 2020.